Kurdish leader urges world to protect Syrian town from Islamic State

 The YPG says it has 50,000 fighters and should be a natural partner in a coalition the United States is trying to assemble to fight IS.

-Syrian Kurds' relationship with the West is complicated by their ties to the the Kurdistan Workers Party (PKK), a group listed as a terrorist organisation by many Western states because of the militant campaign it has waged for Kurdish rights in Turkey.
+Syrian Kurds' relationship with the West is complicated by their ties to the Kurdistan Workers Party (PKK), a group listed as a terrorist organization by many Western states because of the militant campaign it has waged for Kurdish rights in Turkey.

 (Additional reporting by Orhan Coskun, Jonny Hogg and Tulay Karadeniz in Ankara, Tom Perry, Alexander Dziadosz and Laila Bassam in Beirut, Isabel Coles in Arbil; Writing by Daren Butler; Editing by Nick Tattersall and Dominic Evans)